Friday, 17 March 2017

 1.)
 Because Thai cuisine actual uses spices, varied flavours and multiple textures to make the food taste yummy* it's easy to find or make vegan Thai food that's yummy and authentic in its own right, without having to resort to faux cheeses or meats. (*So like the opposite of say, Europe, where we just lean heavily on cheese for 'taste' [and I say this as a European, so don't @ me plz])

 2.)
-Additionally, the practice of Je is familiar in Thailand - practicing Je involves spiritual things like meditation, but it has food rules too - participants are expected not to eat meat, milk, cheese, eggs, or really anything from an animal - sound familiar?? :D (They're also expected not to eat onion and garlic, but you win some you lose some, ey) My point is, as a country that's used to this kind of (kind) way of living, you're going to get less judgements, eye-rolls and barf faces (again, looking at you, Europe).
+Additionally, the practice of Je is familiar in Thailand - practising Je involves spiritual things like meditation, but it has food rules too - participants are expected not to eat meat, milk, cheese, eggs, or really anything from an animal - sound familiar? :D (They're also expected not to eat onion and garlic, but you win some you lose some, ey) My point is, as a country that's used to this kind of (kind) way of living, you're going to get less judgements, eye-rolls and barf faces (again, looking at you, Europe).
+You will see 'jay' (เจ) on many food menus.
+This indicates that the food is vegetarian.
+You should consider learning Thai though if you want to order food to ensure it is vegan.

 3.)
 Last, but not least, as a country abundant in exotic fruit it's also very easy (imo) to be a vegan in Thailand, especially if you want to be a raw vegan (my ultimate goal).